fabr-labs/laminar-depricated/README.md

 ```
 OK, so far, so pretty basic!

 The call directive can also take asynchronous functions that return a promise as a value.
 When this happens each step will wait for the promise to complete before starting the next step.

-So in this way, we can execute asynchronous code in a synchronous way.
+So, in this way, we can execute asynchronous code in a synchronous way.

 But what about actually executing asynchronous code when we don't care about order of execution?

 Instead of using the call directive we can pass an array of steps to the calls directive.
 This time, the flowController will wait for all the steps to return before executing the next.

-This works for synchronous and asynchronous functions (ala Promise.all)
+This works for synchronous and asynchronous functions (à la Promise.all).

 ```JavaScript
 {